The-Public-Radio/tpr_tools/README.md

 * Compiled versions of The Public Radio's current firmware.
 Note, these are generated from source which is contained in https://github.com/The-Public-Radio/Firmware
 * pc_setup.md, instructions for setting up a Windows PC to be used as a Public Radio manufacturing station

+## NOTES
+* Our tuning process currently works with https://github.com/markondej/fm_transmitter, which uses GPIO pin 4 on Raspberry Pi 2/3.

 ## CREDITS
 This project was begun by Zach Dunham and Spencer Wright, but would not have been possible without the generous help of Andy Warner, Daniel Suo, Suz Hinton, Todd Bailey, Josh Levine, Jordan Husney, Gabe Ochoa, and others.
 Big ups.
 In addition, early versions of the hardware and firmware was adapted directly from Nathan Seidle et al (Sparkfun).